jhsandell/JonstrupInchworm/README.md

 (*) There is only one rail.

 ## The Name
-The effector arms and sliders may look like a Geometridae larvae (yeah, some wicked imagination required...)
+The effector arms and sliders may look like a Geometridae larvae (yeah, some wicked imagination required... see below.)
 If I have any spare time, I will implement a short feature to show the [Geometridae larvae locomotion] (https://www.youtube.com/watch?v=ncx4o-W9R2c).
-And to keep up with inventive printer names, I decided to name _my variant of the INCHWORM machine_ Jonstrup; a local town which is pronouncable in English without any tweaking.
+And to keep up with inventive printer names, I decided to name my variant of the INCHWORM machine _Jonstrup_; a local town which is pronounceable in English without any tweaking.

 <img src="/pics/a.gif" width="50%"></img>